 “She wouldn’t like it,” said Cecily.
 “She always says, ‘Don’t shut out the garden.'”

 Soon begin flashes back to a younger and younger Mrs. Quin at various stages of her life.
-We get to know her through the memories that play in her mind and heart of her in-laws and other people who held powerful positions in the family over the generations.
+We get to know her through the memories that play in the mind and heart of her in-laws and other people who held powerful positions in the family over the generations.
 Bits and pieces of stories of a score of relations, their suitors and servants are gradually revealed to the reader in a very realistic way.
 Haven’t we all had the experience of knowing someone personally for many years before we learn a surprising or even shocking fact about them?

 In the case of this novel, we are taken back to the building of this granite house in the mid-19th century, and the first parents who birthed nine children there.
 Some of that first “Brood” marry unhappily, and some behave very badly, but by the end of the book you see them all, and the following generations peopled with similarly bumbling humans, with varying degrees of understanding.
 I think this is because of the example of Mrs. Quin, who has the ability to accept happiness when it comes to her, and to keep humble in the awareness of how little can be known, even of the ones we love and communicate with.